juhp/dnf-repo/README.md

 But you can also prepend `^`/append `$` (or both) to match a repo name from its beginning/end (or exactly).

-You can also use glob patterns for match repo names: see https://hackage.haskell.org/package/Glob/docs/System-FilePath-Glob.html#v:compile for the supported syntax.
+You can also use glob patterns to match repo names: see https://hackage.haskell.org/package/Glob/docs/System-FilePath-Glob.html#v:compile for the supported syntax.

 ## Installation